NickosKokosal/Instance_Segmentation_Coursework/README.md

 ![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-orange?logo=jupyter)
 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)

-This repository contains the coursework for the **Instance Segmentation assignment** from the Course: Intelligent Transportation System Design of my 2nd MSc
+This repository contains the coursework for the **Instance Segmentation assignment** from the Course: Intelligent Transportation Systems Design of my 2nd MSc.
 The task was to create a sequence of frames simulating a **driving scene**, where the vehicle perceives and recognizes its environment using **instance segmentation algorithms**.